kevintham/regression_project/reg_proj.md

 ## 1.575738 1.168049 1.594189
 ```

 The remaining variables, `wt`, `qsec` and `am` have much lower collinearity and the model coefficients have significant p-values.
-We can therefore quantify the difference between automatic and manual transmission as 2.94 MPG, with manual transmission having greater fuel economy.
+We can therefore quantify the difference between automatic and manual transmission as 2.94 MPG (standard error of 1.41), with manual transmission having greater fuel economy.

 Unfortunately the question of whether manual transmissions are objectively better than automatic transmissions is difficult to answer due to the collinearities present.
 Even though the other highly correlated variables have been removed from the model, they are still present in reality and it is difficult to conclude which one is causally better for fuel economy.

 ## Summary

 We have quantified the difference in fuel economy between manual and automatic transmissions.
-Adjusting for the variables `wt` and `qsec`, manual transmissions present an increase of 2.94 MPG compared to automatic transmissions.
+Adjusting for the variables `wt` and `qsec`, manual transmissions present an increase of 2.94 MPG with standard error of 1.41 compared to automatic transmissions.
 Whether automatic or manual transmissions are better for fuel economy however is more difficult to ascertain due to correlations with other variables.

 \newpage